 How to Get Video Game Grants

-Video Game Grants – Creating a video came is sure fun and rewarding, but it can cost quite a lot of effort, energy, and money to do it.
+Video Game Grants – Creating a video came is sure fun and rewarding.
+But it can cost quite a lot of effort, energy, and money to do it.
 But can you get some financial assistance to make your game a reality?

 The idea of video game grants has been around for a while, and recently there’s a buzz on the internet about video game grants that comes from –surprisingly– the government.
 This exciting news comes from the National Endowment for the Arts (NEA – http://arts.gov/) which released its new guidelines for funding and grants.